K-Means Clustering

 - Image Segmentation to downsample an image to colours

-The K-means algorithm works in three steps:
+The algorithm works in three steps:

-- Specify the number of clusters provided by algorithm
+- Specify the number of clusters

 - Iterate until centroids don’t change by :

-- Compute sum of Squared Distance between data points and all centroids.
+- Compute sum of Squared Distance between data points and all centroids

-Time complexity? https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html
+- Time complexity: https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html

 Distance Metrics

-Why EMD vs. simpler metrics like Euclidean Distance?
+Why EMD vs simpler metrics like Euclidean Distance?
 See this Stackoverflow thread.

 Tricks